swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 Relative to `Bob`, the only change made to `EvolvedBob` is that its default value for `y` was converted into an unconditional store in the body of the initializer.
 From an observational point of view, `Bob.init` and `EvolvedBob.init` are identical.
 But from an implementation perspective, the suspension points for performing an executor hop differ dramatically.
 If those points required some sort of annotation in Swift, such as with `await`, then the reason why those suspension points moved is hard to explain to programmers.

 In summary, we propose to _implicitly_ perform suspensions to hop to the actors executor once `self` is initialized, instead of having programmers mark those points explicitly, for the following reasons:

-1. The finding and continually updating the suspension points is annoying for programmers.
+- The finding and continually updating the suspension points is annoying for programmers.
-2. The reason _why_ some simple stores to a property can trigger a suspension is an implementation detail that is hard to explain to programmers.
+- The reason _why_ some simple stores to a property can trigger a suspension is an implementation detail that is hard to explain to programmers.
-3. The benefits of marking these suspensions is very low.
+- The benefits of marking these suspensions is very low.
 The reference to `self` is known to be unique by the time the suspension  will happen, so it is impossible to create an [actor reentrancy](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md#actor-reentrancy) situation.
-4. There is [already precedent](https://github.com/apple/swift-evolution/blob/main/proposals/0317-async-let.md#requiring-an-awaiton-any-execution-path-that-waits-for-an-async-let) in the language for performing implicit suspensions, namely for `async let`, when the language feature requiring suspensions is hard for programmers to determine.
+- There is [already precedent](https://github.com/apple/swift-evolution/blob/main/proposals/0317-async-let.md#requiring-an-awaiton-any-execution-path-that-waits-for-an-async-let) in the language for performing implicit suspensions, namely for `async let`, when the benefits outweigh the negatives.

 The net effect of these implicit executor-hops is that, for programmers, an `async` initializer does not appear to have any additional rules added to it!
 That is, programmers can simply view the initializer as being isolated throughout, like any ordinary `async` method would be!
 The flow-sensitive points where the hop is inserted into the initializer can be safely ignored as an implementation detail for all but the most rare situations.
 For example: